logiceditor-com/codebase/src/lua/project-templates/server/doc/setup.md

     sudo apt-get install git-core git-doc

 4. Setup git config

+This is single package, that does not belong to iphonestudio repository, because official git repository has new versions very often and it is reasonable to have them ASAP.

     git config --global user.name "Your Name"
     git config --global user.email "yourname@example.com"